1.1 - The University of Bristol aims to:

 7.5 - Currently, educational disadvantage is defined as attendance at a school or college where, in the previous year, the school or college was ranked in the bottom 40 per cent of all schools and colleges in relation to the average score per A level entry, the average score per A level entrant or the percentage of students applying to Higher Education.
-For selection purposes, applicants from low performing schools/colleges may be given a lower offer compared to those from other schools/colleges.
+For selection purposes, applicants from schools/colleges in the lower 40% nationally on one of a range of measures may be given a lower offer compared to those from other schools/colleges.
 There is no 'blanket' discrimination in favour of applicants from any particular type of background and each case is considered on its individual merits.
 The University will review and refine its definition of educational disadvantage annually.

 7.6 - The University recognises a wide range of qualifications for admissions purposes.
 As far as possible, details of approved qualifications are included in the University’s online prospectus but the Undergraduate Admissions Office is also able to advise on the acceptability of particular qualifications.
 An offer to an applicant without a recognised qualification requires the prior approval of the Head of Undergraduate Admissions.
 The International Office sets the equivalences required for international qualifications, which will be implemented consistently for all programmes.

 7.7 - In assessing the weight to be given to academic qualifications over and above 3 A levels and 8 GCSEs (or equivalent), academic Schools will recognise that not all feeder schools offer this as an option.